I feel like the title should probably have a question mark after it because, honestly, I have no idea!

 Try To Keep A Routine In Place

 Routines are super important, especially for children.
-There’s nothing wrong with relaxing your normal routine but do try to have one in place.
-Even if it’s just eating your meals at the same time every day and trying to go to bed at your normal time.
+There’s nothing wrong with relaxing your regular routine, but try to have one in place, even if it’s just eating your meals at the same time every day and trying to go to bed at your normal time.

-With Little J we have kept our normal times for everything, apart from getting up in the morning.
-He’s no longer woken up at 7am by Daz’s alarm so our day starts at about 8am but other than that, everything else is the same!
+With Little J, we have kept our regular times for everything, apart from getting up in the morning.
+He’s no longer woken up at 7am by Daz’s alarm, so our day starts at about 8am but other than that, everything else is the same!
 (Well, not exactly the same, but you know what I mean!)